Rory Gilmore: Storylines

-Meanwhile, Rory makes the acquaintance of the heir to the Huntzberger Publishing Company, Logan Huntzberger (Matt Czuchry).
-She soon becomes interested in him and after Dean breaks up with her (she was detained at a party arranged by her grandparents to introduce her to the wealthy and eligible sons of their Yale alumni friends, including Logan), she makes the first move at her grandparents' vow-renewal.
+Meanwhile, Rory makes the acquaintance of the heir to the Huntzberger Publishing Company, Logan Huntzberger (Matt Czuchry), who invites her to join a Yale secret society called the Life and Death Brigade.
+She soon becomes interested in him, and after Dean breaks up with her (she was detained at a party arranged by her grandparents to introduce her to the wealthy and eligible sons of their Yale alum friends, including Logan), she makes the first move at her grandparents' vow renewal.
 Their relationship begins casually as a "no strings attached" affair because Logan makes it clear that he does not want to commit to a relationship.

 However, as time passes, Rory grows dissatisfied with their open relationship, and after a day of drunken introspection, she suggests they should end their sexual relationship and be friends because she is "a girlfriend kind of girl."
 Logan interprets this as an ultimatum and unexpectedly agrees to date her exclusively.
-At her first time to dinner at Logan’s family home, the Huntzbergers reject Rory as a fit girlfriend for their son because of her aspirations to work and her background.
-However, Logan affirms his commitment to their relationship, although the pressure exerted by the Huntzbergers continues to dog the couple.
+On her first time to dinner at Logan’s family home, the Huntzbergers reject Rory as a fit girlfriend for their son because she aspires to work and because of her background.
+Logan affirms his commitment to their relationship, but the pressure exerted by the Huntzbergers continues to dog the couple.

 To make amends, Logan's father, Mitchum Huntzberger, gives Rory an internship at one of his newspapers, the Stamford Eagle Gazette.
-At the end of her internship, Mitchum tells Rory that she does not have what it takes to be a journalist, although she would make a good assistant.
-Upset and angry, Rory cajoles Logan into leaving his sister’s engagement party, held at a marina, to steal a yacht and vent her frustration.
+At the end of her internship, Mitchum tells Rory she does not have what it takes to be a journalist, but she would make a good assistant.
+Upset and angry, Rory cajoles Logan into leaving his sister’s engagement party at a marina to steal a yacht and vent her frustration.
 When apprehended, Rory is sentenced to 300 hours of community service and rethinks her lifelong ambitions and current path at Yale.
 Her decision to take time off to consider her options precipitates the most sustained rift with Lorelai to date, beginning in the season five finale.
 She moves into her grandparents' pool house, joins Emily’s branch of the Daughters of the American Revolution, and begins working for the organization.
 Rory and Lorelai barely speak for months and are only reconciled mid-season six, in "The Prodigal Daughter Returns."

 Experiencing some problems with the restricted liberty of living with her grandparents, chiefly centering on her sexual relationship with Logan, Rory reassesses her life after another unexpected visit from Jess.
-He has achieved something with his own life by writing a novel and he encourages her to see that her current choices do not suit who she really is.
-However, Jess’s visit and Rory’s subsequent realization that she is doing nothing with her life precipitate an argument with Logan and the couple are estranged for some time.
+He has achieved something with his own life by writing a novel, and he encourages her to see that her current choices do not suit who she really is.
+However, Jess’s visit and Rory’s subsequent realization that she is doing nothing with her life precipitate an argument with Logan, and the couple are estranged for some time.
 Rory doggedly pursues her former editor for a job at the Stamford Eagle Gazette, takes on extra courses at Yale to make up for her time away, and is unexpectedly elected editor of the Yale Daily News, taking over from Paris.